lecritch/neural_networks_p1-chi-sea-dsc/README.md

 **tanh**: $f(x) = tanh(x) = \frac{e^x - e^{-x}}{e^x + e^{-x}}$

 tanh a shifted version of the sigmoid.
 The inflection point passes through 0,0 instead of 0,.5, and the output is between -1 and 1.
-This means the mean of the output is centered around 0, which can make learning in the next layer easier.  tanh is almost always better in a **hidden layer** than the sigmoid.
+This means the mean of the output is centered around 0, which can make learning in the next layer easier.  tanh is almost always better in a **hidden layer** than the sigmoid because if speeds up learning [see here](https://stats.stackexchange.com/questions/330559/why-is-tanh-almost-always-better-than-sigmoid-as-an-activation-function).
 For the output layer, however, sigmoid makes sense for binary outcomes.
 If we require an output of 0 or 1, it makes sense for the activation function to output between 0 and 1, rather than -1 and 1.

 ```python